 | Output formats | AI-optimized (Markdown, structured JSON) | CSV, Excel, JSON, XML |

-One user confirmed this, stating “moved our internal agent’s web scraping tool to Firecrawl because it benchmarked 50x faster with AgentOps.”
+One user shared their experience, stating "moved our internal agent's web scraping tool to Firecrawl because it benchmarked 50x faster with AgentOps."
+Individual results may vary based on use case.

 Pricing